 - 2.1 The Council recognizes that its commitments for corporate governance need to be reflected in its working arrangements.
-The framework for corporate governance published by CIPFA (Chartered Institute of Public Finance) and SOLACE (Society of Local Authority Chief Executives) suggests, and the Council accepts, that the following core principles should be applied to its activities: - Behave with integrity demonstrating strong commitment to ethical value and respecting the rule of law. - ⇒ Ensure openness and comprehensive stakeholder engagement - Define outcomes in terms of sustainable economic, social, and environmental benefits - Determining the interventions necessary to optimise the achievement of the intended outcome
+The framework for corporate governance published by CIPFA (Chartered Institute of Public Finance) and SOLACE (Society of Local Authority Chief Executives) suggests, and the Council accepts, that the following core principles should be applied to its activities: - Behave with integrity demonstrating strong commitment to ethical value and respecting the rule of law. - ⇒ Ensure openness and comprehensive stakeholder engagement. - Define outcomes in terms of sustainable economic, social, and environmental benefits. - Determining the interventions necessary to optimise the achievement of the intended outcome.

-- Managing risks and performance through robust internal control and strong public financial management - Implementing good practices in transparency, reporting, and audit to deliver effective accountability
+- Manage the entity's capacity, including the capability of its leadership and the individuals within. - Managing risks and performance through robust internal control and strong public financial management. - Implementing good practices in transparency, reporting, and audit to deliver effective accountability.